- IRS Provides Relief for Opportunity Zone Investors in Light of COVID-19 Pandemic

 Opportunity Zones: The Basics

 Originating in the 2017 Tax Cuts and Jobs Act, Opportunity Zones are economically-distressed communities where certain new investments could qualify for tax incentives.
-The goal of these zones is to stimulate economic development.
+The goal of these zones is to stimulate economic development in these areas.
 For example, Houston alone has 150 Opportunity Zones like Hillcroft-Harwin on the Southwest Freeway and Downtown Houston.

 Hurricane Harvey impacted many Houston areas in 2017.
 As a result, many still have a real need for capital investments.

-To help you better understand Opportunity Zones and commercial real estate tax incentives, below are 5 recent changes to the regulations that you should be aware of:
+To help you better understand Opportunity Zones and commercial real estate tax incentives, you should know the changes made to regulations as of 2019:

 1. Business-friendly guidelines

 Previously, the guidelines stated that 50% of a business’s total gross income must come from activity within a qualified Opportunity Zone.
-Yet this was no entirely clear.
-To clarify this 50% rule, these new round of regulations offer several ways to meet the criteria:
+Yet this was not entirely clear.
+To clarify this 50% rule, the 2019 updated regulations offer several ways to meet the criteria:

-- 50% of employees’ or contractors’ works hours must be spent within the Opportunity Zone.
+- Employees or contractors must spend at least 50% of their working hours within the Opportunity Zone.
 These hours must total at least 50% of the business’ total hours worked.

-- Also, 50% of the business’ services must be located within the Opportunity Zone.
+- Also, 50% of the business’s services must be located within the Opportunity Zone.
 In addition, payments to employees and contractors must be 50% of the total dollars paid for these services.

 - Business management operations based in the Opportunity Zones (or zones) must be necessary to generate 50% of all gross income.